membermatters/MemberMatters/README.md

     * Change a member's details/membership type

  ### Coming Soon
- * Integration with xero for billing management
+ * Integration with xero or direct debit service for billing management
     * Manage membership costs and recurring invoices
     * Spacebucks payment processing
-    * Let Xero handle payment details
+    * Let Xero or direct debit service handle payment details
  * Edit member swipe in theme
- * Webcam integration
+ * Space webcam integration
  * More features

+ ### Contributing
+ If you're able to write python (django) or JavaScript please contribute.
+It's a lot of work to write something like this properly from scratch.
+Check with Jaimyn before working on something, then make a pull request when you are happy with your changes.
+ ##### note: no iframes of existing php member pages allowed.
+All features must be implemented properly in python.

  ## Screenshots